oscdev-io/birdplan/tests/t40_bgp/t62_filtering_inbound/README.md

 - ExaBGP e1 should export prefixes with varying AS-PATH lengths to test the peer min and max constraint values when overridden.

+## Tests for BGP prefix length filtering

+In terms of test `test_bgp_filtering_prefix_length_import_constraints`:
+- ExaBGP e1 should export prefixes with varying lengths to test the default min and max constraint values.

+In terms of test `test_bgp_filtering_global_prefix_length_import_constraints`:
+- ExaBGP e1 should export prefixes with varying lengths to test the global min and max constraint values when overridden.

+In terms of test `test_bgp_filtering_peer_prefix_length_import_constraints`:
+- ExaBGP e1 should export prefixes with varying lengths to test the peer min and max constraint values when overridden.

 ## Tests for BGP blackholing

 In terms of test `test_bgp_blackhole_not_in_prefix_list`: